"Previous experience desired."

 - Last for six months to a year.

 - Typically (but don't always) take the place of coursework for that semester.

-Career Services recommends that students have a minimum of 30 – 45 degree credits (at least 12 – 15 earned at UMass Boston) before participating in an internship or co-op.
+Career Services recommends that students have a minimum of 30–45 degree credits (at least 12–15 earned at UMass Boston) before participating in an internship or co-op.
 International students: Please make sure you are well prepared for your appointment with Career Services.
-First visit the Office of International and Transnational Affairs website to understand your particular requirements.
+First visit the Office of Global Programs's website to understand your particular requirements.

-- During the semester before you plan to do an internship, meet with your academic department and a career specialist in the Office Career Services & Internships.
+- During the semester before you plan to do an internship, meet with your academic department and a career specialist in the Office of Career Services and Internships.

 - Come to your meeting prepared to discuss internships and co-ops with respect to your interests, skills, and availability.

-- Review internship and co-op opportunities posted in My Career Online and in the Career Resource Library
+- Review internship and co-op opportunities posted in Beacon Careers Online and in the Career Resource Library

 - Follow up on internship or co-op referrals in a timely manner.

 - If you obtain a position, please notify Career Services.